PostgREST/postgrest/docs/references/api/aggregate_functions.rst

 You can use multiple aggregate functions by just adding more columns with aggregate functions to the ``select`` parameter.

-To group by other columns, you simply add those columns to the ``select`` parameter.
+To group by other columns, you add those columns to the ``select`` parameter.
 For instance:

 .. code-block:: bash